Art Omi: Dance

 Columbia County, and the nearby Berkshire Mountains, are popular destinations because of their historical, natural and cultural riches.
 From bird sanctuaries to modern dance, presidential mansions to farmer's markets, the environs offer a singular blend of rural quiet and cultural stimulation.
 Staff and friends in the neighborhood are often available for excursions of interest to residents.

 How to Apply

 Applications are due January 2, 2019.
 All applications must be sent through Submittable; no exceptions.

 Director & Board

 Christopher’s Native Hawaiian ancestry and a diverse, international modern dance career that moved him to Munich, Washington DC, New York, Dublin and London, all influence his work.
-In demand as a speaker, panelist and grants reviewer for his informed and balanced perspective, Morgan has recently been at the forefront of national and international discussions on cultural appropriation, diversity, equity and inclusion.
+In demand as a speaker, panelist and grants reviewer for his informed and balanced perspective, Morgan has recently been at the forefront of national and international discussions on cultural appropriation and equity.
 He regularly adjudicates for the American College Dance Festival and has served on panels for the National Endowment for the Arts, Maryland State Arts Council and McKnight Foundation among others.
-Recent awards include a 2013 Native Arts & Cultures Foundation Fellowship, 2014 NPN Creation Fund Award, a 2014 National Dance Project (NDP) award from NEFA, being named one of the top 100 Creatives in the U.S. by Origin Magazine in 2015, the 2015 Montgomery County Executive's Award for Outstanding Artist and a 2017 Maryland State Arts Council Individual Artist Award.
-He resides in North Bethesda, Maryland with his husband, opera director Kyle Lang.
+Recent awards include a 2014 NPN Creation Fund Award, a 2014 National Dance Project (NDP) award from NEFA, being named one of the top 100 Creatives in the U.S. by Origin Magazine in 2015, the 2015 Montgomery County Executive's Award for Outstanding Artist, a 2017 Maryland State Arts Council Individual Artist Award, and has been named an inaugural 2018 Native Launchpad Artist by the Western Arts Alliance.
+He resides in Washington, DC with his husband, opera director Kyle Lang.

 - Maria Mitchell